tdsfugal/AirQueueManager/README.md

 If you need to install Maven go to maven.apache.org

-(3) Clone the repository and run maven to compile and pacakge the jar file before running it:
+(3) Clone the repository and run maven to compile and package the jar file before running it:

 ```bash
 $ git clone https://github.com/tdsfugal/AirQueueManager.git